Bergmann89/xsd-parser/README.md

 Below you can find a short list of the most important changes for each released version.

+## Next

+- Make the whole name generation and formatting customizable

 ## Version 1.3

 This release introduces new configuration options, enhanced schema modularization, extended type handling, improved serializer support, and broader schema compatibility.
 It also addresses a range of long-standing issues with stability and schema validation.